apache/pekko-sbt-paradox/README.md

 ## Testing

-When you have made changes to akka-paradox, you can test it locally with:
+When you have made changes to pekko-sbt-paradox, you can test it locally with:

 ```
 sbt publishLocal sbtPlugin/scripted